SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/ICSE/02_assignment_answers/08/A234Tree.md

 This is the final tree.
 We note that this has a height of 3, while the previous tree had a height of 2.

+### 3

+The bottom-up approach requires us to move the middle element upwards to a higher level in the tree, meanwhile the top-down approach has the elements try to insert into the current level and if space is not available then move all the other elements down to a separate level.

+I used bottom-up approach in creating the tree and I don't believe there would be any difference in the resulting tree regardless of which approach was used.